1066 Brands 3393 Models 24744 Galleries 15648 Typefaces 6273 Patents

 Might be possible to add a spring there, will look at it later.

-This example does not have the Royal logo on back, just the ribbon cover.
+This example does not have the big Royal logo on back of carriage, just the front

 Removing the dust restored the magic margin functionality to excellent condition.